Human Rights

 Read full story

-Switzerland has expressed continued support for the International Criminal Court (ICC) following the arrest of former Philippine President Rodrigo Duterte on charges of crimes against humanity.
+Switzerland continues to support the International Criminal Court (ICC) following the arrest of former Philippine President Rodrigo Duterte on charges of crimes against humanity.

 Read full story